wp-plugins/xili-language/readme.txt

 = That this plugin does not =
 *With around 8000 php lines, xili-language is not everything…*

-* xili-language plugin **does not create additional tables in the database**. xili-language simply makes proper use of the taxonomy tables and postmeta table offered by WordPress to define language and link items between them.
+* xili-language plugin **does not create additional tables in the database**, do not create cookies and only use 4 lines in Options table. xili-language simply makes proper use of the taxonomy tables and postmeta table offered by WordPress to define language and link items between them.
 Because xili-language plugin does not modify deeply the post edit UI, it is possible to use **iPhone / iPod Touch** Wordpress app to prepare and draft the post.

 * xili-language plugin does not replace the author or the editor.
 No automatic translation.
 Content strategist is the master of the languages, the contents and the navigation inside the website.
-With xili-dictionary, webmaster can translate the theme's items.
+With xili-dictionary, webmaster can translate the theme's items and when .mo files are in place, xili-dictionary can be deactivated.
 For design, the creator is free to choose text or graphic. xili-language does not provide flags (or few as example in child-theme example like [twentytwelve-xili](http://2012.wpmu.xilione.com) )!

 = Newbie, WP user, Developer,… =

-* **Newbie:** originally built for webmaster and developer, the plugin trilogy progress since 4 years to be more and more plug and play for newbies who can read and spend a little time mainly for translation.
+* **Newbie:** originally built for webmaster and developer, the plugin trilogy progress since 5 years to be more and more plug and play for newbies who can read and spend a little time mainly for translation.

 * xili-language is also dedicated for theme's creator or webmaster with knowledges in CMS and WP and having (or not) tools to create .mo language files.
 Through API (hook), the plugin add automatic tools (or links or filters) for sidebar or top menus.
 Categories or Archives lists are translated also.
 * xili-language provides also series of functions which can be *hooked* in the functions.php file of the theme that you create i.e. for a cms like multilingual website.